microsoft/FASTER/docs/_docs/23-fasterkv-tuning.md

 The invariant is that there will be at most one hash entry in a bucket, per _hash tag_, where hash tag stands for the 14 most significant bits in the 64-bit hash code of the key.
-All colliding keys having the same bucket and hash tag are organized as a (reverse) linked list starting from from the hash entry.
+All colliding keys having the same bucket and hash tag are organized as a (reverse) linked list starting from the hash entry.

 This means that one hash bucket may have up to 2^14 = 16384 hash entries (spread across the main and overflow buckets).
 Thus, when the main hash table is sized too small, we may have lots of overflow buckets because of many